-Discover the restaurants, pubs and bars gathered around the main road constitute the nightlife of this holiday resort.
+Discover the restaurants, pubs and bars gathered around the main road of this holiday resort.
 Almost every pub and bar is equipped with wide-screen televisions showing not only sport but also popular sitcoms.
-Karaoke and Live entertainment are customary in pubs and bars, though the live performances tend to be tribute acts of renowned singers, rather than acts exhibiting traditional Cypriot culture.
+Karaoke and live entertainment are customary in pubs and bars, though the live performances tend to be tribute acts of renowned singers, rather than acts exhibiting traditional Cypriot culture.

 Even though there are not many nightclubs in Protaras, the majority of bars and pubs stay open until the late hours of the morning.
 Additionally, there is an endless number of nightclubs nearby at Ayia Napa for those wanting a later night, only 10minutes away.

 There is a diverse selection of restaurants at Protaras, ranging from regular fast-food establishments to restaurants that specialise in more exotic styles of cooking like Japanese cuisine.
 Fewer than expected restaurants in Protaras serve authentic Greek-Cypriot food and a visit to the town of Paralimni is therefore advisable for those who wish to sample a splendid traditional village Meze.
 Be sure to go with a healthy appetite!

 Explore our rooms, in search of the perfect type of accommodation for you in Protaras.
-Enjoy great comfort and ample spaces, staying at one of the modern rooms.
+Enjoy great comfort and ample spaces, staying in one of our modern rooms.
 In a lovely environment, we have created a place for you to feel at home.
-Join us and relax in a friendly, inspiring atmosphere surrounded by nature’s bliss!
+Join us and relax in a friendly and inspiring atmosphere surrounded by nature’s bliss!